guyklainer/fast/README.md

  - http://YOUR-APP/api/myservice/
  - http://YOUR-APP/api/myservice/:id

+You can change the default '/api' path for your API folder.
+Just add this to the createServer options:

+    apiURIPrefix : "/MY_CUSTOM_PATH"

 For each service you need to define his params.<br>
 Only this params with this settings will be valid for this service.<br>

+By default, Fast will expose for you API documentation in JSON foramat in this path:

+    /YOUR_API_FOLDER/docs

+You can change it by adding this to the createServer options:

+    apiDocsPath : "MY_CUSTOM_DOCS_PATH"
+and the path will be:

+    /YOUR_API_FOLDER/MY_CUSTOM_DOCS_PATH

+To disable the documentation feature, add this to createServer options:

+    exposeDocs : false

 Inside your service, 'Core' object is available.